olvaffe/olv-notes/graphics/apps/chromium.md

     - it provides a gles context or a raster context over a command buffer to the gpu process
     - it internally has a `CommandBufferProxyImpl`
+  - renderer `gpu::CommandBufferProxyImpl::Initialize` calls `CreateCommandBuffer`
+  - gpu `gpu::GpuChannel::CreateCommandBuffer` creates a `CommandBufferStub`
+    to handle mojo messages
+    - it implements `mojom::CommandBuffer` interface
+    - it is one of `WebGPUCommandBufferStub`, `RasterCommandBufferStub`, or `GLES2CommandBufferStub`

 ## GPU and viz